yuche/rfcs/rfcs/0006-merkle-tree/0006-merkle-tree.md

 ## Merkle Proof

 Merkle Proof can provide a proof for existence of one or more items.
-Incalculable nodes that on the path from leaves to root should be included in the proof.
-In the tree with 6 items above, in the proof for [T1, T4], only nodes [T5, B3] should be included.
+Only incalculable nodes that on the path from leaves to root should be included in the proof.
+If we want to show that [T1, T4] is in the list of 6 items above, only nodes [T5, B3] should be included in the proof.

 ### Proof Sturct